Artikash/Textractor/README.md

 ## Compiling

-Before compiling *NextHooker*, you should get Visual Studio with CMake and ATL support, as well as Qt version 5.11<br>
+Before compiling *Textractor*, you should get Visual Studio with CMake and ATL support, as well as Qt version 5.11<br>
 You should then be able to simply open the folder in Visual Studio, and build.
-Run Build/NextHooker.exe
+Run Build/Textractor.exe

 ## Project Architecture